How to Clean Faucet Head: Everything You Need to Know

 One of the signs that your faucet head needs maintenance would be lessened water pressure or a clogged water flow.

-Faucets need a watchful eye due to their vulnerability to hard mineral deposits from boiling warm water.
+Faucets need a watchful eye due to their vulnerability to tough mineral deposits from boiling warm water.
 A new smell, taste, or texture in the water indicates excess minerals in the water.

 Preparation Stage